 The Bank issued special obligation bonds in March 2001 to fund a loan program known as the Capital Projects and Equipment Acquisition Program ("2001 Pool Program").
 This program is and has been used to fund public projects for qualified governmental entities.
-During the year, the program administrator was able to take advantage of current market conditions by reducing the size of the program through a purchase-in-lieu of redemption process provided for in the 2001 Pool Program documents, while at the same time realizing cash out of the transaction.
-The Bank received \$0 and \$257,500 during the years ended June 30, 2017 and 2016, respectively, for purchase-in-lieu transactions completed.
+The program administrator has been able to take advantage of current market conditions by reducing the size of the program through a purchase-in-lieu of redemption process provided for in the 2001 Pool Program documents, while at the same time realizing cash out of the transaction.
+The Bank received \$100,000 and \$0 during the years ended June 30, 2018 and 2017, respectively, for purchase-in-lieu transactions completed.